Byte-Stuff/Everest/docs/LambdaLang/README.md

 When passing data from the VRAM to the NSB, you pass 2 arguments:
 - The name of the VRAM item
-- The starting position in
+- The starting position

-The Base looks for the name, and copies everything starting at the given position.
+The Base looks for the name, and copies everything starting at the given position. \
-To translate x and y data to a position, use the TLP command The color data can be RGB, RGBA, hex...
+To translate x and y data to a position, use the TLP command \
+The color data can be RGB, RGBA, hex...
 Although there are 'special' colors:
 - "-1" (empty, for having holes in your image)
 - "-2" (end of data)
-- "n[+ or -][3 digit number]" (newline, along with an offset for the next line, can be negative) And of course, a delimiter: ';'
+- "n[+ or -][3 digit number]" (newline, along with an offset for the next line, can be negative) \
+And of course, a delimiter: ';' (only when stored in the disk, they're just items in the VRAM list otherwise)

 example: \
 0;0;0;n-001; \